Nodragem/Catch-the-Crown/notes/GameDesign - SaveTheCrown.md

 - [ ] @gameplay to die from the super/burning lance would remove 25% of money (50% if all marks).
   > EVEN BETTER: the dead player would be loosing money like 100 per second, given to the killer.
   > make animation of money going from one to the other character
-- [ ] @menu level menu
-- [ ] @menu option menu
-- [ ] @menu make a state machine system for the buttun in the menu
-  > to be able to progress to left-right-up-bottom direction between buttons

 - [ ] @gameplay we need to have item to regenerate from fatigue:
     - to take the crown would regenerate fatigue?
 - [ ] @gameplay more you carry the crown more you get tired?